GrantWils23/Portfolio-Project-5--Ecommerce-Applications/tests/TESTS.md

 #### User Story 14

 As a shopper, I can search for a product by name or description, so that I can find a specific product I would like to purchase.
    There is a search box in the main off canvas menu that searches products in the store and redirects you to the store with results on what you have searched for.
-Also in the products view the user can see a search form in the products navbar to perform the same task.
+Also, in the products view the user can see a search form in the products navbar to perform the same task.
 If nothing is entered and the form is submitted, the view redirects with an error message informing the user the search was empty.

 #### User Story 15

-As a shopper, I can easily see what I've searched for and the number of resutls, so that I can quickly decide on whether the product I want is available.
+As a shopper, I can easily see what I've searched for and the number of results, so that I can quickly decide on whether the product I want is available.
    The shopper can see at the top of the products page, information regarding the numbers of products returned in the view with details on what parameters were submitted in the search.

 [Back to User Stories Testing](<#user-story-tests>)